MajaLinder/SEMFIRE/README.md

 - Click on bar segments or line markers to mark them,
 - Hold the ctrl key to mark several bar and line markers,
 - Click and drag to mark several bar and line segments and markers with a rectangle,
-- Clear any marking by clicking on the background
+- Clear any marking by clicking on the background.

 #### Hover
 - Hover over a bar segment and get prompted with a customizable tooltip,